 If the 15th falls on a weekend or a holiday, then the due date is the next weekday.
 Don’t forget that the final fourth-quarter payment deadline for your 2021 taxes is January 18, 2022.

 *Note: If you were a victim of a federally declared disaster there may be IRS tax filing and payment deadline extensions available to you.
 You can check for additional relief information on the IRS Disaster Relief page.

 How Can I Figure Out My Estimated Taxes?

-If you use QuickBooks Self-Employed for your business, the program also does the math for you and helps you figure out your estimated taxes so you can easily make the estimated tax deadline.
-At the end of the year, QuickBooks Self-Employed gives you the ability to export your Schedule C information from QuickBooks Self-Employed to TurboTax to make your annual tax filing easier.
+You can use QuickBooks Self-Employed to track your income, expenses, mileage, and figure out your estimated taxes year-round.
+The program does the math for you and helps you figure out your estimated taxes, so you can easily make the estimated tax deadline.
+At the end of the year, QuickBooks Self-Employed gives you the ability to export your Schedule C information from QuickBooks Self-Employed to TurboTax Self-Employed to make your annual tax filing easier.

 Now that you know what you owe, it’s time to get your payment in.
-Fortunately, there are a few options:
+Fortunately, you have several options:

-- You can pay your taxes using the Electronic Federal Tax Payment System (EFTPS), which is the easiest way to pay your estimated taxes.
+- You can use the Electronic Federal Tax Payment System (EFTPS) to pay your estimated taxes.
 Besides making instant payments, it’s also free.

 - You can mail in your payment.
 The IRS has specific mailing addresses based on the state where you live.
 Please be aware that your payments should be postmarked by the due date to avoid penalties.

 Tips on Making Your Quarterly Tax Payments Easier

 - Forget filling out handwritten forms: When you use QuickBooks Self-Employed for your business, the program will figure out your estimated taxes for you.
 TurboTax can also figure out and generate your estimated payment vouchers automatically when you prepare your taxes using TurboTax.